 There are many people who contribute to the success of Operation Cleft.

-The Operation Cleft Australia Foundation Trust is managed by a committee of eight Rotarians from the Rotary Club of Box Hill Central.
+The Operation Cleft Australia Foundation Trust is managed by a committee of nine Rotarians, the majority of whom are from the Rotary Club of Box Hill Central.

-There is one staff member in Bangladesh who takes care of in-country administration and one in Australia, who with the support of a team of volunteers, manages the project from our Melbourne office.
+There is one full-time staff member in Bangladesh who takes care of in-country administration and one part-time Fundraising Officer in Australia, who with the support of a team of volunteers, manages the project from our Melbourne office.

-We also have a team of Ambassadors at various locations throughout Australia and overseas who promote the project in their districts.
+We also have a team of Operation Cleft Ambassadors at various locations throughout Australia and overseas who promote the project in their districts.

 These are the people who administer and promote the project but without the surgical team in Bangladesh who perform the surgery, and the hospitals at which they operate, there would be no project.